omarperacha/ps4-dataset/README.md

 ### Data Preparation

 Pretrained weights are made available via git LFS.
-To evaluate wiith trained weights or tain a new model, first generate the pytorch-ready dataset:
+To evaluate with trained weights or tain a new model, first generate the pytorch-ready dataset:
 ```
 python main.py --gen_dataset
 ```